SALP Chapter 17

 "Ha."

-Suddenly feeling hot, she exhaled a heated breath and opened her eyes.
+Suddenly hot, she exhaled a burning breath and opened her eyes.

-A deep green color shimmered, making her think for a moment she was in a forest, but she soon realized it was actually the canopy draped behind the bed.
+Deep green wavered before her—for a moment she thought she was in a forest, but soon realized it was the canopy draped behind the bed.

 Vigo's bed.
 And she was alone.

-She sat up, cooling her burning cheeks with the back of her hand.
+She cooled her burning cheeks with the back of her hand and sat up.

-She felt unsettled about lying in bed for no good reason until the sun had fully risen.
-She wanted to shed the habits from her time living in Newbella as quickly as possible.
-I need to eat quickly and think about whether there's anything I can do.
+She felt unsettled about lying there until the sun had risen so high for no good reason.
+She wanted to shed the habits from her time in Newbella as quickly as possible.
+Let me eat quickly and think about whether I have anything to do.

-When Lanthe hurriedly changed clothes and came outside, a black shadow approached.
+When Lanthe hurriedly changed clothes and came out, a black shadow approached.

-Recalling the rather shocking scene from yesterday when she'd first seen him, Lanthe spoke in a slightly tense voice.
+The rather shocking scene from yesterday when she'd first seen him came to mind, and Lanthe spoke in a slightly tense voice.

-"I'm scheduled to take over while Rix rests.
+"I'm on shift while Rix rests.
 I apologize for not informing you in advance."

 Warner used a dry, polite tone.
-His gaze, feeling neither goodwill nor hostility, gave a similar impression to the cold expression Vigo sometimes wore.
+His gaze—showing neither goodwill nor hostility—had a feeling similar to the cold expression Vigo sometimes wore.

-Not quite a demon, but enough atmosphere to recall the source of the fear Raphlishians held toward Penmark people.
+Not quite a demon at all, but enough atmosphere to recall the source of the fear Raphlish people had held toward Penmarkians.

 But this person is Vigo's subordinate...

 "I look forward to working with you, Sir Warner.
-And I'm more comfortable eating in the dining room."
+And I prefer eating in the dining hall."

 A subordinate who seems to be high-ranking among subordinates.

-Lanthe carefully offered her greeting and walked toward the dining room.
-Though only the footsteps monitoring her for a few days had changed, it felt awkward.
+Lanthe carefully offered her greeting and walked toward the dining hall.
+It felt awkward just from the footsteps following her changing—only a few days of being watched.

 "Lanthe sis!"

-As she reached the stairs, a welcome voice came from below.
+When she reached the stairs, a welcome voice called from below.

 "Where are you going?
-I just finished eating and was on my way to see you.
+I just finished eating and I'm on my way to see you.
 Hello, Sir Warner too!"

-Though they saw each other every day, Nina giggled and clung to Lanthe's waist, saying she was happy.
-Even for her, Warner seemed to be a more difficult person than Rix—her attitude was quite demure compared to when she'd just act cute and say 'of course I can, right?'
+Even though they saw each other every day, Nina grinned happily and clung to Lanthe's waist.
+Even for her, Warner seemed to be a more difficult person than Rix—her attitude was quite more demure than the times when she'd just act cute and assume "Of course it's fine, right?"

 When Lanthe looked back at Warner as if seeking permission, he nodded.

 "As you wish.
-The lord hasn't given any specific instructions regarding Lady Lanthe's schedule."
+The lord gave no specific instructions regarding Miss Lanthe's schedule."

 "Yay!"

-Nina swung her arms enthusiastically.
-Lanthe smiled and gently adjusted the ribbon on her loosened hair tie.
+Nina swung her arms vigorously.
+Lanthe smiled too and gently fixed the loosened ribbon in her hair.

 "I'm going to eat now, will you wait?"

-"I'll come too!
-The meat pie is really delicious today.
+"I'll come with you!
+The meat pie today is really delicious.
 I have to eat more!"

-For now, the major problems Lanthe wanted to solve had been narrowed down to about three.
+For now, the major problems Lanthe wanted to solve came down to about three things.

 First.
-If the angel of Eründel had helped her because she was royalty of Raphlang, was there a way to receive help or communicate in the future?
+If the angel of Eründel had helped her because she was Raphlang royalty, was there a way to receive help or communicate in the future?

 Third.
-How could she go to Floretta and live an ordinary life?
+What did she need to do to go to Floretta and live an ordinary life?

-As for finding other people who'd escaped from Roas, she could only attempt that after solving at least one of the above problems, so she had no choice but to postpone it.
+Finding the other people who'd escaped Roas would have to wait until she solved at least one of the above problems—she had no choice but to postpone it.

-First, the key to the first problem was getting help from someone who knew about Raphlang well.
-Unless a miraculous divine revelation descended from the heavens.
+First, the key to the first problem was getting help from someone knowledgeable about Raphlang.
+Unless a miraculous revelation from heaven descended.

-But could there be anyone more knowledgeable about it than Derek and Fiarelle, who were plotting the absurd plan of reviving Raphlang?
-Looking at it coldly, she could only draw a pessimistic conclusion.
-Even Fiarelle, who claimed to have tracked Raphlang's survivors for ten years, could only speculate about 'the angel of Eründel.'
+But could there be anyone more versed in it than Derek and Fiarelle, who were plotting the absurd plan to revive Raphlang?
+Looking at it coldly, she could only reach a pessimistic conclusion.
+Even Fiarelle, who'd tracked Raphlang survivors for ten years, could only speculate about the "angel of Eründel."
 She hadn't even foreseen that Lanthe would escape through the lake.

-Regarding the second problem, getting help from others was entirely impossible.
+Regarding the second problem, getting someone else's help was completely impossible.
 Lanthe had to judge for herself what kind of person Vigo was.
-If informing him of Derek's plans made him abandon his intention to send her to Derek, that would be the best outcome.
+If informing him of Derek's plan made him abandon any thought of sending her to Derek, that would be the best result.

-However, if he showed no particular aversion to Derek's behavior as he had until now, it would likely just increase the scale of ransom negotiations while things proceeded as before.
-Moreover, if Lanthe herself became treated as 'the key to reviving Raphlang,' an even more arduous future might unfold.
+But if he continued showing no particular opposition to Derek's behavior as he had until now, the scale of the ransom negotiation would just grow larger and things would proceed the same way.
+Moreover, if Lanthe herself came to be treated as "the key to reviving Raphlang," an even more difficult future might unfold.

 The third was the path closest to the future Lanthe had first dreamed of in Newbella.
 Going to Floretta.
-But it required enormous expenses.
-It would take a long time to save up.
-The problem was whether that money was an amount she could earn through labor before winter passed, and whether Vigo would interfere.
+But enormous expenses were required.
+Saving them would take a long time.
+The question was whether that amount was something she could earn through labor before winter passed, and whether Vigo would interfere.

 "I ate two more.
 Should I get more pie?
-It's nutty and savory and spicy and delicious, right?"
+It's savory and salty and spicy and delicious, right?"

-The more deeply she thought, the more her doubts grew that there wasn't a single realistic solution.
-Should she just leave her life to others' intentions and hope for luck...?
+The more deeply she thought, the more her doubts grew that there was no realistic solution at all.
+Do I have to leave my life to others' intentions like this and just hope for good luck?

 "What would you do, Nina?"

-Lanthe asked gloomily while chewing and swallowing the meat pie dripping with juice.
+Lanthe asked gloomily while chewing and swallowing the meat pie bursting with juices.

 "If I were you, I'd eat more!"